 - Have a clear/clean criminal record.

-- Be able to attend weekly scheduled meetings.
+- Be able to attend bimonthly scheduled meetings.

 - Be willing to volunteer time to attend Explorer functions.